zurkin1/PathSingle/README.md

 If you use PathSingle in your research, please cite our paper:
 Livne, D., Efroni, S. Pathway metrics accurately stratify T cells to their cells states.
 BioData Mining 17, 60 (2024). https://doi.org/10.1186/s13040-024-00416-7

 ## Acknowledgments
-We thank the scientific community for their valuable feedback and contributions to this project.
+We thank the reviewers of this work for their valuable feedback and contributions.